zechlau14/zechlau14.github.io/projects/heartbreaker.md

 If you rest for 30 minutes and eat a Ration, recover all HP.

-Wounds can only be healed at a safe haven.
-Each night you are safe and well-fed, remove 1 Wound.
-A healer will speed up the process.
+Wounds and Stress can only be healed at a safe haven.
+Each night you are safe and well-fed, remove 1 Wound and 1 Stress.
+A hired healer will speed up the process.

-### Bonuses
+### Skill

-* Attack: to weapon attacks, combat stunts, using brute force on an object
+Your skill is a bonus that applies to Rolls when your Rogue does something they are skilled at.
+These include, but are not limited to:

-* Armor: to yourself against weapon attacks or combat stunts
+* Acrobatic Movements
-* Move: to difficult movements like acting quickly in combat, fleeing a monster, moving stealthily.
+* Stealth
-* Save: to resist magic or emotional compulsions
+* Fleeing

-### Drives and Luck
+* Attacks

-Besides your Draconic greed for gold, you have other drives pushing you to this life of adventure and risk.
-Examples: "seek knowledge", "help the innocent", "get ladies", "protect my friend" etc.
+* Unarmored Defence

-Whenever you make a sacrifice or invite trouble in pursuit of one of your Drives, fate smiles on you, gain one Luck point (to a max of 3).
-When you make a Roll without advantage, you may spend one Luck point to gain advantage to the roll.
+- Combat Maneuvers

 ### Inventory